5 A group self-assessment protocol: setting the ground rules

 Setting the Ground Rules

 In the first tutorial session that accompanies a collaborative project, groups are given time to discuss their project and prepare a set of 5 to 7 ground rules.
-These numbers were chosen for two reasons: firstly, in prior experiences groups spontaneously came up with 5 rules and, secondly, this number allows for a nuanced, less subjective, evaluation of the group members.
-Students hardly ever came up with 8 rules and more rules would unnecessarily complicate the evaluation.
+These numbers were chosen for two reasons: firstly, in prior experiences groups spontaneously came up with 5 rules and, secondly, this number allows for a nuanced, less subjective, assessment of the group members.
+Students hardly ever came up with 8 rules and more rules would unnecessarily complicate the assessment.
 Our reasoning for creating the ground rules themselves is that students understand their own criteria better than those prescribed by someone else (instructor or leaders), the criteria are more likely to be appropriate for the collaborative task in question and groups that establish forward-looking agreements about how they want to work together were shown to be more focused and motivated to implement self-corrections or make adjustments to team processes (DeChurch & Haas, 2008).
 The process normally takes roughly 30 minutes.
-The ground rules are converted into questions and are fed into a web-based self-evaluation application (figure 3).
+The ground rules are converted into questions and are fed into a web-based self-assessment application (figure 3).

 Figure 3.
 Setting the ground rules (in class) and turning these rules into evaluation questions in an online application.